Do you want to learn how to be less sensitive to criticism?

 There are a few ways you can learn to hear criticism and let it roll right off your back.
 Make sure you’re in the best possible headspace by maintaining a positive attitude during the criticism.
 Use it to make new goals for yourself.
 Don’t forget that the person giving you the criticism is also probably just doing their job, so it’s not as personal as it may feel.

-With enough time and practice, you’ll be able to handle criticism like a pro.
+With enough time and practice, you’ll learn how to be less sensitive and handle criticism like a pro.
 Time will allow you to look back on how you’ve grown from past criticism, instead of dwelling negative emotions.
 Always remember that even when it hurts, you’re not alone.
 Criticism is never easy for anyone to hear, but you can get better at how you deal with it with the right techniques.